alisayurev/Valon_Tuner/README.md

 for NVIDIA Jetson platforms.
 This service continously polls the valon to expose real-time telemetry via Unix domain socket.

 There are two unix domain sockets opened by this service:
 - Telemetry socket expecting another systemd service.
-Provides real-time frequency and power telemetry data for external clients or monitoring services.
+Provides real-time frequency and power telemetry data for external clients or monitoring services (currently as a JSON string)
 - CLI command socket: Expects control commands from the [CLI](#4-run-the-cli)

 ## Installation for Service on Jetson